Funded childcare in Surrey

 Funded early education for two-year-olds

-From April 2024, working parents of two-year-olds may be eligible for up to 15 hours of funded early education and childcare a week for 38 weeks a year.
-This is already available for eligible working parents of 3 and 4 year olds, in addition to the universal entitlement.
-You can find out if your child is eligible for the working parents entitlement and learn how to apply by visiting the Working parents entitlement webpage.
+Since April 2024, working parents of two-year-olds may be eligible for up to 15 hours of funded early education and childcare a week for 38 weeks a year.
+From September 2024, working parents of children aged 9 months and above may also be eligible for this funding, from the term following their child turning 9 months.
+This funding is already available for eligible working parents of three and four-year-olds, in addition to the universal entitlement.
+You can find out if your child is eligible for the working parents' entitlement and learn how to apply by visiting the Working parents' entitlement webpage.

 Universal Entitlement for three and four-year-olds